wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 Using Syscollector information to trigger alerts
 ------------------------------------------------

-.. note:: This capability is not available in Wazuh 4.2 but it does in greater versions.
+.. note:: This capability is not available in Wazuh 4.2 and 4.3 but it does in greater versions.

 Since Wazuh 3.9 version, ``Syscollector`` module information can be used to trigger alerts and show that information in the alerts' description.